 Prior to Guelph, she spent eight years with the University of Western Ontario's Faculty Association, as well as two years in private practice.

-Assistant to Legal Counsel
+Administrative Assistant to University Counsel

 Christina Hollingbury is the Administrative Assistant to Legal Counsel.
 She has 13 years of experience at Guelph, having previously held a variety of positions within the Office of Research and the Office of the President.